willymcallister/willymcallister.github.io/_drafts/current.md

 My recommendation is, for now: Apply your curiosity to electric circuits.
 {% endcapture %}{% include details.html %}

-{% capture summary %}Does pure water conduct?{% endcapture %}
-{% capture details %}
-Super pure water without any salt or other ions is a poor conductor.
-However, there is almost no chance you will come across water this pure.
-Water is very good at dissolving whatever it comes in contact with, like the walls of the container it is in.
-It always finds some way to have plenty of salt ions available to conduct.
-Water pure enough to not conduct only exists in specialized chemistry labs.
-{% endcapture %}{% include details.html %}

-Another place positive and negative ions work together to create current is inside a battery.
-The chemical processes have moving electrons and positive ions.
-The current inside fluorescent lamps and neon signs includes positive ions on the move.
-I don't know any examples where current is just positive charge.
+Electric currents in our bodies are made of moving ions, both positive and negative.
+Another place positive and negative ions work together is inside a battery.
+The battery's chemical reactions are moving electrons and positive ions.
+The current in fluorescent lamps and neon signs includes positive ions.
+(I don't know any examples where current is just positive charge.)

 ## Visualize current